-- Influenza activity remains at inter-seasonal levels. - No influenza detections were reported during the reporting period. - Since the beginning of the season, no positive influenza detections were reported.
+- Influenza activity remains within expected levels. - One influenza detection was reported during the reporting period; an A (H3) virus. - Since the beginning of the season, three positive influenza detections were reported, all were A (H3).

 1 Surveillance specimens are submitted by recruited New Brunswick Sentinel Practitioner Influenza Network (NB SPIN) practitioners, which are comprised of 8 sites in Emergency Rooms, 2 sites in Family Practice, 2 sites in First Nations communities, 1 site in a Nursing Home, 2 sites in Universities and 8 sites in Community Health Centers.
 Diagnostic specimens are submitted by physicians in the community/hospital setting.
 Influenza laboratory data is comprised of results from surveillance and diagnostic specimens.
 All laboratory specimens are tested using a real-time PCR assay, which is a rapid detection method designed for detection of all known variants of influenza A and B. All laboratory-confirmed cases are reported for the week when laboratory confirmation was received.